ldav-unipg/d3-course-material/L1/2_d3_basics/README.md

 ## 1. Selecting Elements

-- As we learn in the first half of the lesson, we need a responsive SVG container.
+- As we learnt in the first half of the lesson, we need a responsive SVG container.
-- To do so, let's note that in the html we have a `<div/>` with `class = responsive-svg-container`, let's select it and append an `<svg/>` element inside.
+- To do so, note that in the html we have a `<div/>` with `class = responsive-svg-container`.
+Let's select it and append an `<svg/>` element inside.

 ```js
 d3.select(".responsive-svg-container").append("svg");